 Colin heeded the guidance I gave him, and, by doing so, was able to retain enough time and energy to continue serving his freelance clients and moving his other goals forward throughout his term of employment.

-Play the video below to watch an interview with Colin filmed a few months prior to the end of his Leap Year:
+Play the video below to watch an interview with Colin filmed a few months prior to the end of out time together:

 A big hug of appreciation to Mr. Berry – not only for putting his trust in me but also for allowing me to share his story with you.
 Thanks, Colin!